joagre/anond/doc/ds-json-rpc-server.md

         "node-ttl": {
             "description":
-                "A node must republish itself within this number of milli-seconds or else it will be purged from the anond overlay network.
+                "A node must republish itself within this number of milli-seconds or else it will be purged from the Anond overlay network.
 A node republish itself with a new call to the 'publish-node' method and is then provided with a new shared stream key but it also has the